devJuanS/fullstackopen-course/part-03/phonebook/README.md

 **Goal**: Make configuration in frontend and backend files to deploy the entire application to internet.

+# Phonebook Command-line database

-## Step 12: Create a cloud-based MongoDB database for the phonebook application with MongoDB Atlas.
+## Create a cloud-based MongoDB database for the phonebook application with MongoDB Atlas.

-\*\*Goal: Create a cloud-based MongoDB database and create a `mongo.js` file to save and fetch objects for the Phonebook app.
+**Goal**: Create a cloud-based MongoDB database and create a `mongo.js` file to save and fetch objects for the Phonebook app.

+# Phonebook database

+## Step 1: Change the fetching of all phonebook entries so that the data is fetched from the database.

+**Goal**: Modify the backend routes so that phonebook entries are fetched from the MongoDB database.

+## Step 2: Change the backend so that new numbers are saved to the database.

+**Goal**: Modify the backend route to post new registers to MongoDB database.